wp-plugins/really-simple-guest-post/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Really Simple Guest Post Plugin allow visitors to submit posts without registration from anywhere on site.
+Use Really Simple Guest Post Plugin and allow your visitors to submit posts without registration from anywhere on site.

 == Description ==
 Add a simple form by using a shortcode that enables your visitors to submit posts without registration.
 Anyone will be able to submit post and it will be added automatically as pending post.
 After reviewing you will be decide which posts approved for publish and which are rejected.
 Submitted posts will be included with author name, email address, author url, post title, description and keyword tags.